0x73/CS-auto_inject-BOF/README.md

 # auto_inject BOF
-BOF to find a process to inject into.
+Finds process from list and injects unattended.
 Arguments can be specified in the `.cna` to automatically inject into a different process & listener.
 - Checks if user privileges allow to open target process, if not tries the next process.
 - Uses the same inject method as the `inject` command.
 Modifications also apply to this inject method..